raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

        /                                                               /
        +---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+

-A:
-: A 1-bit TLV Response flag indicating whether or not an Operation TLV requires a response Acknowledgement.
-This bit is never set in responses to Operation TLVs and never set in Modifier TLVs in either direction.

 DSO-TYPE:
-: A 15-bit field in network order giving the type of the current DSO TLV per the IANA DSO Type Codes Registry.
+: A 16-bit field in network order giving the type of the current DSO TLV per the IANA DSO Type Codes Registry.

 DSO DATA LENGTH: